dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Suppose you want to take it one step further.
 In that case, ArgoCD could be the only entity with write-access to clusters - enforcing that everything is version controlled (checked into git) and reviewed by multiple parties before any change goes into production.
 With tools like ArgoCD, the development teams or automated pipelines do not need to have (write) access to the production cluster.
 All Kubernetes objects could be managed through tools like ArgoCD.

 <!-- wrap up -->
-_So, to conclude:_ By combining ArgoCD and Crossplane, you can create a workflow where all external resources and business logic are checked into git and can only go into production through _Pull Requests_.
-Developers only need write access to git and nothing else.
+_To conclude:_ By combining ArgoCD and Crossplane, you can create a workflow where all external resources and business logic are checked into git and can only go into production through _Pull Requests_.
+Developers only need write access to git and nothing else which creates [a single interface for the developer to use].
 How strict you want your permissions all depends on the policies and amount of trust in the organization.
 This setup with Crossplane and ArgoCD makes it possible to create a system that is very restrictive if needed.

  <!--
 > The only problem here is that ArgoCD does not delete `Applications` <!-- verify when deleted from git.
 ArgoCD simply does not track what changed between each commit, meaning that it does know what has been created or deleted - ArgoCD only knows what the current state should be and nothing else.
 FluxCD is needed to solve this.
 FluxCD has the feature of _Garbage collection_ that detects when resources are removed from git and deletes them in the cluster [[source](https://fluxcd.io/flux/components/kustomize/kustomization/#garbage-collection)].
 So with ArgoCD, this results in a manual task of deleting resources to which the developer may not have access to.